• Home

 Bachelor of Arts in Liberal Studies (African American Studies)

-One of its themes is the story of African Americans that began in Africa millennia ago and has continued in the United States over more than 400 years.
+This degree concentration is for you if you are trying to develop a well-informed understanding of the African American experience.
+One of this program’s themes is the story of African Americans that began in Africa millennia ago and has continued in the United States over more than 400 years.
 A second theme is the study of cultural expressions.
 The third theme is the ideas and ideals, struggles, and triumphs of African Americans.
 A fourth is a comparison with other peoples of African descent and other human societies.

-A student might pursue a position in a local, state, or federal agency that focuses on African-American, minority, ethnic or cultural issues.
-It may be in health care, social work, or other agency that serves people of diverse backgrounds.
-It may be in a group that promotes "understanding" among different peoples.
+A graduate might pursue a position in a local, state or federal agency that focuses on African American, minority, ethnic or cultural issues.
+It may be in health care, social work or other agency that serves people of diverse backgrounds.
+It may be in a group that promotes understanding among different peoples.
 It could be in an organization that has a multinational or multicultural workforce.
 In addition, a graduate with this concentration might serve as a teacher or official in a school system that includes the study of the lives of African Americans in its curriculum.

-After acquiring the undergraduate B.A. degree, students could study for an M.A. degree and then a Ph.D., leading to a professorship at a college or university and conducting research on many of the still-unexplored topics on the African-American experience.
+After acquiring the B.A. degree, students could study for an M.A. degree and then a Ph.D., leading to a professorship at a college or university and conducting research on many of the still-unexplored topics on the African American experience.

 Specializations (or Careers)